ohdsi-studies/Covid19PredictionStudies/HospInOutpatientVal/readme.md

 Vignette: [Using the package skeleton for validating exisitng prediction studies](https://raw.githubusercontent.com/OHDSI/SkeletonExistingPredictionModelStudy/master/inst/doc/UsingSkeletonPackage.pdf)

-A. Instructions To Install and Run Package From Github
+Instructions To Install and Run Package From Github
 ===================

 - Make sure you have PatientLevelPrediction installed: